 Following the start of the conflict in Ukraine on February 24, 2022, the U.S., the EU, the UK, Switzerland, Canada, Australia, New Zealand, Singapore, South Korea, Japan and other countries introduced extensive economic sanctions and export controls against Russia.
 While the introduced sanctions slightly vary from jurisdiction to jurisdiction, they are largely aligned.
 The restrictions are primarily targeted at the Russian financial, banking, oil, military, aviation and marine sectors.
+The U.S. has also introduced a prohibition on new investment in the Russian Federation by a U.S. person, wherever located.
 Among sanctions targets are Russian political figures and military personnel, certain oligarchs and journalists, and companies operating in the above-mentioned sectors.
 Export to Russia of certain luxury goods, and goods and technology which might contribute to Russia's technological enhancement was banned.
 Seven non-EU countries (Norway, Iceland, Liechtenstein, North Macedonia, Bosnia and Herzegovina, Montenegro, and Albania) announced that they "aligned themselves" with the majority of the EU sanctions.
 Ukraine imposed its own sanctions against Russia, and certain targeted Russian entities and individuals.
+On April 8, 2022, the EU introduced additional trade restrictions banning, among many other goods, the export of certain non-tobacco materials used to produce cigarettes and heated tobacco consumables in Russia.
+On April 27, 2022, Switzerland introduced similar restrictions.
+In addition, the EU, the UK, Switzerland, Canada and Australia sanctioned Mr. Igor Kesaev, a non-majority shareholder of Megapolis Distribution B.V.

 Russia introduced certain countermeasures aimed at reducing the effect of Western sanctions.
-Countermeasures include the ban on export of certain goods from Russia, including tobacco-related production equipment, restrictions on lending to foreign borrowers and transactions with securities and real estate involving companies from "hostile" countries (i.e., those which introduced sanctions regarding Russia).
+Countermeasures include the ban on export of certain goods from Russia, including tobacco-related production equipment, restrictions on lending to foreign borrowers, repatriation of dividends and transactions with securities and real estate involving companies from "hostile" countries (i.e., those which introduced sanctions regarding Russia).